JPoirier55/RpiInfoKiosk/README.md

 2. Once node/npm is installed run to install all dependecies.

-  i. `npm install`
+  1. `npm install`
-  ii. npm install forever -g
+  2. npm install forever -g

 3. Link the `autostart/autostart` file to `~/.config/lxsession/LXDE-pi/autostart` to have the server automagically start when the pi boots.